 What do I have to do before the surgery?

 During the procedure, you may feel a slight tingling sensation on your lips and tongue.
-This is completely normal, and is a minor side effect of the gas itself.
+This is completely normal, and is a minor and reversible side effect of the gas itself.
 Patients may also experience a relaxing or dreaming feeling.
 This again is evident of the gas working, and will remove itself after the gas flushing process.

 Where can I find out more?